binli123/dsmil-wsi/README.md

 >After the 5-fold cross-validation, 5 best models along with the corresponding optimal thresholds are obtained which are used to perform inference on the reserved test set.
 A final prediction for a test sample is the majority vote of the 5 models.
 >For a binary classification, accuracy and balanced accuracy score are computed.
 For a multi-label classification, hamming loss (smaller the better) and subset accuracy are computed.
 #### Expected performance
+**You may see slightly different performance due to random splits but the difference should be about within 2%**
 Camelyon16 with a 5-fold cross-validation.
 | Metric       | Accuracy    | AUC    |
 |--------------|-------------|--------|